orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 perhaps simple inconsistent differences between different logic sustems as an example for superposed languages or do that at the rendering engine section with pixels

 Superposing of operators

-Could like the practical ignorance/intelligence to partially reversible ignorant compression - or just ignore these for now

 ---